Nicolet College

 • If you receive the threat via voicemail or email, save the message.
 Keep ALL information about the call strictly confidential and contact Security at 715-365-4420.

-• Security will initiate an emergency response based on the data gathered from the threat and will immediately contact the Sheriff’s Department.
-If evacuation is required, Facilities and Security personnel will be dispatched to the threatened area and begin evacuation.
+• If evacuation is required, Facilities and Security personnel will be dispatched to the threatened area and begin evacuation.

 • If evacuation is required, immediately exit the building.
 Take all personal belongings in your immediate area.
 DO NOT go to any other area of the building.
 Once outside, gather in designated evacuation areas listed on the Designated Evacuation Areas tab.